Regional Think Tank Shark Tank Competitions

 Read about the 2018 Think Tank Shark Tank – Latin America competition winner here.

-- Africa: Deadline TBD for the 2019 Think Tank Shark Tank — Africa competition.
+- Africa: Apply by June 30 for the 2019 Think Tank Shark Tank — Africa competition.

 Read about the 2018 Think Tank Shark Tank — Africa competition winner here.

 - Each regional Think Tank Shark Tank Competition will be limited to only Atlas Network partners in that region.
 To check whether your think tank is an Atlas Network partner, please click here.